• Skip to primary navigation

 • You can leave the skin on or off.
 It’s will slide right off after it’s baked.

-• Typically, a good rule of thumb is about 10 minutes per inch of thickness.
+• The baking time is in the instructions below, but FYI, typically, a good rule of thumb is about 10 minutes per inch of thickness.

 How can you tell when salmon is done cooking?